 Notice how it strictly follows the formula shown above, since you have D#/E and A#/B separated by one semitone, and all the other notes by one whole tone.

 This amazing tool also tells us another interesting detail about the key of B Major, which is its relative minor key/scale.
+It can also be used to find the key of a song.

 In music, every major scale has a relative minor scale.
 This means that both scales use the exact same set of notes, but around a different key center (and of course, one is major and the other one is minor).